by Christopher Talbot

 To be sure, the questions surrounding anthropology are myriad, as are the doctrines that are implicated, and the ethical areas that are affected.

 As evangelical Christians, we should always turn first to the Bible as our sufficient authority in all things concerning faith and practice.
 Even though any given person may or may not have misconceptions about the body and the soul, we must listen intently to the words of Scripture.
 Moreover, we would do well to start at the beginning of that Word, beginning with God’s creation of the first humans.
 Therefore, let’s begin by looking at key verses that speak to the human constitution.
-First, Genesis 1:27 offers a refrain in the creation narrative, stating “So God created man in his own image, in the image of God he created him, male and female he created them.”
-God’s immediate command for his newly created humanity is for them to be fruitful and to multiply, and to have dominion over the earth.
-Many argue that it is here that God is giving man the creation mandate, one that is repeated later to Noah and his offspring.

-Whereas in Genesis 1 we receive a broader vision of creation, Genesis 2 gives us a more focused and specific depiction.
-Genesis 2:7 tells us “the Lord God formed the man of dust from the ground and breathed into his nostrils the breath of life, and the man became a living creature.”
+Whereas in Genesis 1 we receive a broader vision of creation, Genesis 2 gives a more focused and specific depiction.
+Genesis 2:7 tells us, “the Lord God formed the man of dust from the ground and breathed into his nostrils the breath of life, and the man became a living creature.”
 We know from Genesis 2 that while Adam is created by God’s decree, he is also formed from material things—from the dust of the ground.
-Adam, the first created human, is not created or identified as a immaterial being, but instead is constituted from both material and immaterial.
-While he is made from the dust of the ground, he also receives the breath of life from God, and the combination of those two things, possibly those two substances, makes Adam a living thing.
+Adam, the first created human, is not created or identified as an immaterial being, but instead is constituted from both material and immaterial.
+While he is made from the dust of the ground, he also receives the breath of life from God, and the combination of those two things (possibly those two substances) makes Adam a living thing.
 Of course, Eve is like him, being of the same kind but not identical, distinguished by her femaleness to Adam’s maleness.
 In this account, we are told that once the creative act is complete, that Adam is quite literally a “living soul” or a “living creature.”
 We are left to think that there is something very unique about Adam and his helpmate Eve compared to the rest of creation.

 As we think about the what the Bible says concerning the human body, we must pay close attention to what the Bible says about our own Lord’s incarnation as well.
 We learn from Genesis that the body is created good before the Fall.
 When we find ourselves in the Gospels, we hear that “The Word became flesh and made His dwelling among us.”
 (John 1:14) The Word that was there at the beginning when mankind was made according to the image of God, has now incarnated, become like His unique creation.
 Paul recites a creedal hymn in 1 Timothy 3:16, mentioning Christ’s incarnation.
 I appreciate the International Standard Version’s translation here because it captures the poetry nicely: